rxn4chemistry/rxnmapper/README.md

 ### RDkit

-In both installation settings above, the `RDKit` dependency is not installed automatically.
+In both installation settings above, the `RDKit` dependency is not installed automatically, unless you include the extra when installing: `pip install "rxmapper[rdkit]"`.
-It can be installed via Conda or Pypi:
+It can also be installed via Conda or Pypi:

 ```bash
 # Install RDKit from Conda